ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 The default is to select Option 1 'Perform an IPL'.

 However, the minimum Program Temporary Fix (PTFs) levels depend on the IBM i version that has been provisioned and will impact `cloud-init` successful execution; only IBM i 7.5 requires no PTF installation or other tasks.
-See [Minimum PTF levels for IBM i](/docs/power-iaas?topic=power-iaas-minimum-levels) for more information for IBM i 7.1 - 7.4, and to instead perform the OS Install first, then PTFs, then the IPL.
+See [Minimum PTF levels for IBM i](/docs/power-iaas?topic=power-iaas-minimum-levels) for more information.
+Perform the OS Install first, then PTFs, and then the IPL.

-If the PTFs are incomplete this will cause `cloud-init` to not complete (run after IPL / OS Installation and licensed program software agreements), which will cause the local IP address configuration to not be saved upon restart of the system.
+If the PTFs are incomplete this will cause `cloud-init` to not complete (run after IPL or OS Installation and licensed program software agreements), which will cause the local IP address configuration to not be saved upon restart of the system.
 If you restart your system during before `cloud-init` is successful, you must call IBM support to manually configure your network and license keys, or delete and reprovision your IBM i virtual machine instance to start again.
 {: important}

 1. In the **IPL or Install the System** screen, the cursor is on `Selection`.
-Therefore, the default as described previously, is 'Perform an IPL' enter `1` and then press your keyboard ENTER key, which will begin the installation automatically.
-This process can take more than 10 minutes, each screen in the first text block shows `Current step / total . . . . :` with the number of steps completed (for example `20  49` being 20 of 49 steps).
+Therefore, the default as described previously, is 'Perform an IPL' enter `1` and then press ENTER to begin the installation.
+This process can take more than 10 minutes, each screen in the first text block shows **Current step / total . . . . :** with the number of steps completed (for example `20  49` being 20 of 49 steps).

-2. During the installation, you will first be shown the **Licensed Internal Code IPL in Progress** screen, then the **Operating System IPL in Progress** screen.
+2. During the installation, you get the **Licensed Internal Code IPL in Progress** screen, then the **Operating System IPL in Progress** screen.
 During the installation a blank screen with a cursor will be shown for a few minutes.
 The cursor will disappear and a full blank screen will be shown while the host completes for a further few minutes before returning to the **Operating System IPL in Progress** screen.

 Use your keyboard CTRL+W to return to the **Dedicated Service Tools (DST) Sign On** screen at any time (this can be useful if you experience a console session hang).
 {: note}